 How exactly do you buy a ticket in Italian?
 What’s more appropriate to say depending on the relationship between you and the other person?
-What do you have to ask to buy a round-trip ticket?
-How about asking how much that ticket is?
+What do you have to ask to buy a return ticket?
+How about asking how much the ticket costs?

 In this lesson, we will take a look at the different ways you can buy a ticket during your visit to Italy.
 Read on to learn them all!